 Update: The latest (completely unconfirmed) rumors suggest that the Lorax ride has been put on hold for now.

 3. King Kong (Universal Studios Florida OR Islands of Adventure)

-Just last week, we covered rumors that a new ride themed around Skull Island (the home of King Kong) is on its way to Islands of Adventure, sitting close to Jurassic Park River Adventure.
+In October, we covered rumors that a new ride themed around Skull Island (the home of King Kong) is on its way to Islands of Adventure, sitting close to Jurassic Park River Adventure.
 The rumors are that the headline ride will not be a simple recreation of King Kong 360 3-D at Universal Studios Hollywood.
 Instead, it could be a major dark ride with outdoor sections featuring high-capacity, safari-style vehicles.

 Will Universal really look to add both a Jurassic World ride and a King Kong attraction to the same area of Island of Adventure, though?
 Or are alternative rumors that the tired Disaster! is on its way out of Universal Studios Florida to be replaced by a Kong attraction more likely to be on-the-mark?
 Either way, it seems likely that King Kong will be on his way to Universal Orlando in one form or other.

 Update: Those survey flags in the Jurassic Park area of Islands of Adventure may be indicative of the Kong project moving ahead.
 That said, rumors of another attraction at the Studios park are still pretty persistent.
 In all probability, we'll have to wait until after the grand reveal of Diagon Alley on January 23 for further news.